 Just connect the Polar H10 with Polar Beat, Polar’s free fitness app, and track your progress from your phone.
 According to the manufacturer, the HRV information is used in the OwnIndex, Ownzone, OwnOptimizer, OwnRelax, and EnergyPointer features.
 It can also be monitored on its own using the training computer.
 It also works well with the Elite HRV app.

-Find out about this hrv monitor with strap on Amazon.
+Find out about this heart rate variability tracking device with a strapon Amazon.

 How to improve your heart rate variability